OfficeDev/Office-Inspectors-for-Fiddler/README.md

-# MAPI and FSSHTTPWOPI Inspectors for Fiddler
+#Microsoft Office Inspectors for Fiddler
-This tutorial shows you how to install MAPI and FSSHTTPandWOPI Inspectors for Fiddler.
+This README document provides the instruction on installing Microsoft Office Inspectors for Fiddler.

+The MAPI Inspector captures traffic between Outlook and Exchange.
+The FSSHTTPandWOPI Inspector captures traffic between client and SharePoint.
+You may choose to install one or both inspectors.

+For details on how to use the inspectors: see [*MAPI Inspector for Fiddler User Guide*](https://github.com/OfficeDev/MAPI-Inspector-for-Fiddler/wiki), see also [*FSSHTTPandWOPI Inspector for Fiddler User Guide*](https://github.com/OfficeDev/Office-Inspectors-for-Fiddler/wiki/FSSHTTPandWOPI).

+##Overview
 The Messaging Application Programming Interface (MAPI) Inspector for [Fiddler](http://www.telerik.com/fiddler) decodes the MAPI message payload of an HTTP POST request and response according to [MS-OXCMAPIHTTP](https://msdn.microsoft.com/en-us/library/Dn530952(v=EXCHG.80).aspx).
 The MAPI Inspector is displayed under the *Inspectors* tab in Fiddler.

 In addition to the MAPI Inspector, the File Synchronization via SOAP over HTTP Protocol (FSSHTTP) and the Web Application Open Platform Interface Protocol (WOPI)—combined as FSSHTTPandWOPI—also has a plug-in inspector for Fiddler which decodes: